 Invariably, plains towns have the urge to raise their arms, and jump up and down, yelling, "Over Here!"
 We commend this, and when they yell, we'll aim our car towards the hubbub, whether it's the Wonder Tower in Genoa, Colorado, or the World's Largest Twine Ball in Cawker City, Kansas.

-For the past several years, Goodland, in western Kansas, has been waving at passers-by with the World's Largest Easel (or at least the largest along a US Interstate).
-It's 80-feet tall, and atop it rests a 32-ft.x24-ft. representation of one of Van Gogh's "Sunflower" paintings.
-It is located about 1/2 mile off of I-70, along Hwy 24 near the center of town.
+For the past several years, Goodland, in western Kansas, has been waving at passers-by with the World's Largest Easel (or at least the largest along a U.S. Interstate).
+It's 80 feet tall, and atop it rests a 32x24-foot representation of one of Van Gogh's "Sunflower" paintings.
+It's about a half-mile off of I-70, along Hwy 24 near the center of town.

 Kansas is the "Sunflower State," and Goodland is at the center of the local sunflower industry, so it makes sense.
 It made enough sense to the trade group, Sunflowers USA, that when Canadian artist Cameron Cross pitched them the idea in 2000, they raised the $150K necessary to build the thing.
-After overcoming some visa problems, Cross arrived in late '00, and the Easel was dedicated in August 2001, during Goodland's Sunflower Festival.
+After overcoming some visa problems, Cross arrived and the Easel was dedicated in August 2001, during Goodland's Sunflower Festival.

 A visit to Goodland also offers a chance to see a replica of the World's First Patented Helicopter.
-It is only a replica, however, because the original was destroyed in its failed maiden attempt, and the patent arrived after the pieces had been sold for scrap.
-And back in 1976, the International UFO Reporter noted that space aliens had abducted two Goodland residents - but there is no memorial to the event.
+It is only a replica, however, because the original was destroyed in its failed maiden flight, and the patent arrived after the pieces had been sold for scrap.
+And back in 1976, the International UFO Reporter noted that space aliens had abducted two Goodland residents -- but there is no memorial to the event.
 Clearly, the painting is the big draw.